 This position is PRN only.

-The incumbent in this position is a staff therapist who participates in the evaluation and treatment of patients based upon current principles and practices of PT.
-These functions are performed in accordance with all applicable laws and regulations and Children’s Medical Center philosophy, policies, procedures and standards.
+The incumbent in this position is a staff therapist who participates in the evaluation and treatment of patients based upon current principles and practices of Physical Therapy.
+These functions are performed in accordance with all applicable laws and regulations and Children’s Health philosophy, policies, procedures and standards.

 Essential Duties and Responsibilities

-- Provide direct PT evaluations and re-evaluations, including assessment of prior and current level of functioning, setting appropriate goals and making appropriate discharge recommendations in accordance with standards of practice; provide direct PT treatments according to standards of practice, including patient and family education, progression of treatment plan and implementation of appropriate therapeutic interventions; report on patient progress through appropriate written documentation including evaluation forms, progress notes, education forms and interdisciplinary rounds forms; and collaborate with physicians, patients, family and other members of health care team relative to patient treatment and progress as well as other affiliated agencies with regard to effective discharge planning.
+- Provide direct Physical Therapy evaluations and re-evaluations, including assessment of prior and current level of function, setting individualized goals and making discharge recommendations in accordance with standards of practice; provide direct PT treatments according to standards of practice, including patient and family education, progression of treatment plan and implementation of appropriate therapeutic interventions; report on patient progress through appropriate written documentation including evaluation forms, progress notes, education forms; and collaborate with physicians, patients, family and other members of the health care team relative to patient treatment and progress as well as other affiliated agencies with regard to effective discharge planning

-- Coordinate and prioritize own schedule in relation to demands of patient treatment and other departmental responsibilities; supervise PTAs and rehabilitation aides; supervise and instruct PT interns and other students as indicated; and coordinate and prioritize own schedule in relation to demands of patient treatment and other departmental responsibilities.
+- Coordinate and prioritize own schedule in relation to demands of patient treatment and other departmental responsibilities; supervise rehabilitation aides; mentor and instruct PT interns and other students as indicated

 - Bachelor's degree from an accredited Physical Therapy program is required; Master's degree is preferred.